fpalandri/fpalandri.github.io/index.md

 ![Image2](/image001.jpg)

-##### The [TRI map](http://www.driee.ile-de-france.developpement-durable.gouv.fr/tri-de-la-metropole-francilienne-a1769.html) for the Paris region (Territoires à risque important d’inondation, métropole francilienne) was built by the Préfecture d'Île-de-France and DRIEAT with support from French research laboratories.
+###### The [TRI map](http://www.driee.ile-de-france.developpement-durable.gouv.fr/tri-de-la-metropole-francilienne-a1769.html) for the Paris region (Territoires à risque important d’inondation, métropole francilienne) was built by the Préfecture d'Île-de-France and DRIEAT with support from French research laboratories.
 Documentation is available [here](http://webissimo.developpement-durable.gouv.fr/IMG/pdf/20170209_atlas_idf_a3_paysage_document_principal_cle5be11d.pdf).

 ### Web application: an interactive hazard map showing critical infrastructure

 This is a snapshot of a web application I developed using open source data on climate hazards, biodiversity and energy & industry infrastructure.

+###### Just before this snapshot was taken, a bunch of layers for the South-Eastern region of France were selected.

-A dashboard in another tab computes statistics on the exposure of infrastructure to the climate hazard selected by the user.
+###### A dashboard in another tab computes statistics on the exposure of infrastructure to the climate hazard selected by the user.

-##### Just before this snapshot was taken, a bunch of layers for the South-Eastern region of France were selected.

 ![Image3](/snap_app.png)

-##### Data for this web app comes from various plaforms managed by services of the French administration ([DataSud](https://www.datasud.fr/), [GeoIDE](http://carto.geo-ide.application.developpement-durable.gouv.fr/1131/environnement.map), [GeoRisques](https://www.georisques.gouv.fr/donnees/bases-de-donnees)) and from the International Union for Conservation of Nature's (IUCN) World Database on Protected Areas [(WDPA)](https://www.iucn.org/theme/protected-areas/our-work/quality-and-effectiveness/world-database-protected-areas-wdpa).
+###### Data for this web app comes from various data plaforms managed by services of the French administration ([DataSud](https://www.datasud.fr/), [GeoIDE](http://carto.geo-ide.application.developpement-durable.gouv.fr/1131/environnement.map), [GeoRisques](https://www.georisques.gouv.fr/donnees/bases-de-donnees)) and from the International Union for Conservation of Nature's (IUCN) World Database on Protected Areas [(WDPA)](https://www.iucn.org/theme/protected-areas/our-work/quality-and-effectiveness/world-database-protected-areas-wdpa).
-Base layers are from OpenStreetMap and Stamen.
+###### Base layers are from OpenStreetMap and Stamen.

 ### Drought as modelled by CNRM